Dear reader of ADxS.org, please excuse the disruption.

 My sleep is somehow deeper and more restful and my brain feels somehow… more alive? better supplied with blood?
 The first time I took it, after 5-6 hours I felt a funny crackling sensation in my neck/under my ears, then a kind of wet-feeling pressure wave came through my head, which made me dizzy for a short time, but went away immediately when I moved my head.
 Since then I can feel more clearly when my neck is tense.
 Relaxation exercises now also reduce the pressure at the top, front and sides of my head, not just in my neck.

-It also helps me against an extremely strong stress response that sometimes paralyzes my brain.
+It also helps me combat an extremely strong stress response that sometimes paralyzes my brain.

 When I started university, I kept having blackouts during exams.
 It feels like a kind of “stress squeeze” in my stomach, which is squeezed out and causes a “stress wave” in the abdomen, which then crawls up and tries to tense the chest, and the brain above the eyes and “on top” feels like it “switches off”.
 I can then no longer think clearly.
 This is extremely attenuated with guanfacine.“